IceeMC/scms/README.md

 ## Aim
 The aim of this project is to give existing web developers a simple, light platform for simple content management, while being as flexible as possible.
 This means that you can make your own theme from the ground up with little in your way while using the web interface to create articles instead of having to ssh to a server and write everything raw.

+## Features

+* Works out of the box
+* Contains security features like a rate limiter and Helmet
+* An API *and* a web interface
+* Comments with moderator functionality
+* Drafts and article editing
+* Multiple users
+* 100% customizable everything

 ## Configuration

 ### config.json/config.js